 AI chatbots are sophisticated conversational systems that imitate human-like interactions via text-based interfaces, messaging apps, websites, and mobile applications.
-These computer systems have diverse applications in education, customer service, healthcare, and other fields (Mashilo & Shekgola, 2024).
-AI chatbots are becoming increasingly prevalent in education to assist students' learning, deliver customized feedback, and enhance student engagement (Wu & Yu, 2023).
-The use of AI chatbots in educational environments aims to enhance learning outcomes, facilitate self-directed learning, and provide timely support to students (Asadi & Taheri, 2024; Lin & Yu, 2024).
-The Generative Pre-Trained Transformer (GPT), developed by OpenAI, is a prominent example of AI chatbot technology.
-ChatGPT has garnered considerable popularity due to its capacity to explain complex issues in a user-friendly manner, produce high-quality texts, and interpret text meaning (Adeshola & Adepoju, 2023; Gleason, 2022).
-The impact of ChatGPT on education is well acknowledged, and there are some cautions regarding its use (Tlili et al., 2023; Vargas-Murillo et al., 2023).
+These computer systems have diverse uses in education, customer service, healthcare, and others (Mashilo & Shekgola, 2024).
+AI chatbots are becoming more prevalent in education to assist students' learning, deliver customised feedback, and improve student engagement (Wu & Yu, 2023).
+The use of AI chatbots in educational environments seeks to enhance learning results, enable self-directed learning, and provide prompt support to students (Asadi & Taheri, 2024; Lin & Yu, 2024).
+The Generative Pre-Trained

+Transformer (GPT), developed by OpenAI, is a prominent example of AI chatbot technology.
+ChatGPT has garnered considerable popularity due to its capacity to explain complicated issues user-friendly, produce high-quality texts, and interpret text meaning (Adeshola & Adepoju, 2023; Gleason, 2022).
+The impact of ChatGPT on education is well acknowledged, and there are some cautions on how to use it (Tlili et al., 2023; Vargas-Murillo et al., 2023).
 AI chatbots are becoming more advanced as they incorporate natural language processing and machine learning technologies.
-This advancement is expected to enhance their ability to understand and respond to user input, leading to more sophisticated and efficient conversations (Lin et al., 2023; Abdulkader & Al-Irhayim, 2022; Manigandan & Sivakumar, 2024).
+This advancement is expected to improve their ability to understand and respond to user input, resulting in more sophisticated and efficient conversations (Lin et al., 2023; Abdulkader & Al-Irhayim, 2022; Manigandan & Sivakumar, 2024).

 Language education is one of the primary beneficiaries of AI and ChatGPT.
 An overarching concept evident in the literature is the beneficial impact of AI chatbots on learners' motivation.
 In a quasi-experimental study, Silitonga et al. (2023) demonstrated that an AI chatbot increases English writing motivation and engagement by providing immediate constructive feedback.
-Likewise, Hawanti & Zubaydulloevna (2023) found that ChatGPT-based writing instruction reduces Indonesian EFL learners' writing anxiety by providing immediate feedback without making them feel rushed.
+Likewise, Hawanti & Zubaydulloevna (2023) found that ChatGPT-based writing instruction reduces Indonesian EFL learners' writing anxiety by offering immediate feedback without feeling rushed.
 In addition to providing motivational advantages, Song and Song (2023) found that ChatGPT enhanced academic EFL writing proficiency in organisation, coherence, grammar, and vocabulary.
-In a subsequent study, Xiao (2024) investigated the impact of ChatGPT as an AI writing assistant for EFL learners.
-It was found that the group that used ChatGPT during the pre-and post-writing stages performed better in terms of content, structure, and language use.
-Li et al.'s (2024) quasi-experimental study among Chinese students further confirmed that ChatGPT significantly contributes to writing performance in terms of content quality and language expression.
+In a subsequent study, Xiao (2024) explored the effect of ChatGPT as an AI writing assistance for EFL learners.
+It was found that the group who used ChatGPT during the pre and postwriting stages performed better in content, structure, and language use.
+Li et al.'s (2024) quasi-experimental study among Chinese students further confirmed that ChatGPT contributes significantly to writing performance concerning content quality and language expression